rvsrvs/jasdev.github.io/_notes/postfix-erasure.md

 It passes the three checks any operator should.

 - Does the operator overload an existing one in Swift?
-Nope ([bitwise XOR](https://docs.swift.org/swift-book/LanguageGuide/AdvancedOperators.html#ID33) is infix).
+Thankfully not (since [bitwise XOR](https://docs.swift.org/swift-book/LanguageGuide/AdvancedOperators.html#ID33) is infix).
 - Does its shape convey its intent?
 To an extent!
 The caret hints at a sort of “lifting” and that’s what erasure is after all.
 Removing specific details, leaving behind a more general shape.
 - Does it have prior art?
 Yep.
 	- Bow defines one to [ease higher-kinded type emulation](https://bow-swift.io/docs/fp-concepts/higher-kinded-types/#casting-and-the--operator).